Microsoft 365 – Switch to Modern Authentication as of October 1, 2022

-- Basic Authentication will be disabled by default for new Microsoft 365 tenants starting October 2020
+Basic Authentication has already been disabled by default for new Microsoft 365 tenants and existing Microsoft 365 tenants without recorded usage since October 2020.

 What Is Basic Authentication Actually?